5 Foot Care Tips for Travelling

 Prevention is better than cure

 Shoe and sock selection is an important starting point in preventing blisters.
 Feet need to be kept dry and consider if you need supportive insoles (see Tip 5).
-Clip your toenails and use tape or band aids in areas that may get blisters to prevent them occurring.
+Clip your toenails and use tape or band aids in areas that may get blisters to prevent them from occurring.

 Caring for blisters

-If you have a hot spot or a blister appear, stop and check it straight away.
+If you have a hot spot or a blister appear stop and check it straight away.
 Clean the area with antiseptic cream and cover it with a blister pad until you get back to your accommodation to check it properly.

 Make a care pack to take on all your travels.
 The care pack should include the following:

 If you have a foot injury or have had problems with your feet previously, it can be a good idea to visit a podiatrist before travelling.
-I see a sports podiatrist who has assisted me with my foot injury an foot care in general, by providing me with specially made inserts for my shoes that support my feet as well as specific exercises to do at the gym to help improve my core which in turn helps my foot injury.
+I see a sports podiatrist who has assisted me with my foot injury and foot care in general, by providing me with specially made inserts for my shoes that support my feet as well as specific exercises to do at the gym to help improve my core which in turn helps my foot injury.

 As someone who loves to look after her feet I really enjoyed this!
 I’ve struggled with blisters with my “good” hiking boots so I’ve recently switched over to barefoot hikers.
 Have been wearing them every day and my feet love them but haven’t tested them out in the field yet!